 Research background

 United States and European human immunodeficiency virus (HIV) treatment guidelines consider regimen simplification to fixed dose coformulations (FDCs) to improve adherence to antiretroviral therapy.
-However, the US Department of Health and Human Services states that there is limited data to support or refute the superiority of FDCs versus multi-tablet regimens (MTRs).
+However, the United States Department of Health and Human Services states that there is limited data to support or refute the superiority of FDCs versus multi-tablet regimens (MTRs).
 With the constant increase in the number of patients in highly active antiretroviral therapy (HAART), innovative measures are increasingly needed to contain costs while maintaining the highest quality of care.

 Research motivation